victorbirman/powergold2marsis/README.md

 Powergold to Marsis Automation System converter.

 Tailored very specifically for my needs, I doubt anyone else would find it useful.
 If you are the one let me know, I'm open to make it more general.
-Made partly with ChatGPT assitance.
+Made partly with ChatGPT assistance.